How stormwater retention credit revenue is estimated

 That framing matters because the same project can look very different depending on the benchmark.
 A retrofit on a fully impervious site may create a large gain in retention depth, while a project on a site with existing controls may create a smaller incremental benefit.
 Likewise, a project can be financially attractive in one market and marginal in another simply because credit prices, issuance ratios, and contract terms differ.
 By keeping those assumptions visible, the calculator helps separate the hydrology from the market conditions.

-Start by entering the impervious drainage area that actually flows to the practice you are evaluating.
+To estimate stormwater retention credit revenue, start with the impervious drainage area that feeds the practice you are evaluating.
 This should include roofs, pavement, and other hard surfaces that contribute runoff to the system.
 Next, enter the design storm depth used by your local program.
 Then enter the baseline retention depth and the post-project retention depth.
 The baseline represents what the site could retain before the project, while the post-project value represents what the new design is expected to retain.
 If the post-project depth is not greater than the baseline, the calculator will correctly show that no additional retained volume is created.

 After the hydrologic inputs, enter the credit issuance ratio, expected credit price, internal compliance value, and contract term.
 The issuance ratio converts retained volume into credits.
 The credit price estimates what the market may pay for those credits.
 The internal compliance value is different: it represents what the same retained volume is worth to you as avoided cost if you would otherwise need to build or buy compliance elsewhere.
 The calculator reports both values and highlights the higher annual figure as the preferred annual value.
 That is useful when deciding whether to sell credits, hold them, or use them as an internal benchmark in negotiations.